Do I have to take a dividend payment?

 Take the above example but now Persons 1 and 3 can take an increased amount of £200 per share, meaning that they get £10,000 and £5,000 respectively.
 If it was found that the company couldn't have paid the increased amount without Person 2 waiving their dividend then HMRC may investigate this too, because the company couldn't have afforded the full amount in the first place.

-This becomes a bit more complex when they're related.
+This becomes a bit more complex when the shareholders involved are related.
 Let's assume Persons 1 and 3 are sisters.
 In this case, Person 1 has waived their right to the dividend and Persons 2 and 3 can take an increased amount.
 From HMRC's perspective, it may be seen that Person 1 is simply giving their income to their sister, Person 3.

 I still want to waive my dividend - how do I do it?